Cap-go/website/content/blog/how-version-work-in-capgo.md

 #### JavaScript

-  in JavaScript the var is set on your project here `package.json` under the key `version`
+  in JavaScript, the var is set on your project here `package.json` under the key `version`

 ## Default behavior